spinnaker/spinnaker.github.io/reference/halyard/commands.md

   [us|eu|asia].gcr.io - Regional GCR
   localhost           - Locally deployed registry
  * `--cache-interval-seconds`: How many seconds elapse between polling your docker registry.
 Certain registries are sensitive to over-polling, and larger intervals (e.g. 10 minutes = 600 seconds) are desirable if you're seeing rate limiting.
+ * `--cache-threads`: How many threads to cache all provided repos on.
+Really only useful if you have a ton of repos.
+ * `--client-timeout-millis`: Timeout time in milliseconds for this repository.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--email`: Your docker registry email (often this only needs to be well-formed, rather than be a real address)
+ * `--insecure-registry`: Treat the docker registry as insecure (don't validate the ssl cert).
  * `--no-validate`: (*Default*: `false`) Skip validation.
+ * `--paginate-size`: Paginate size for the docker repository _catalog endpoint.
  * `--password`: (*Sensitive data* - user will be prompted on standard input) Your docker registry password
  * `--password-file`: The path to a file containing your docker password in plaintext (not a docker/config.json file)
+ * `--provider-version`: Some providers support multiple versions/release tracks.
+This allows you to pick the version of the provider (not the resources it manages) to run within Spinnaker.
  * `--remove-repository`: Remove this repository to the list of repositories to cache images from.
  * `--remove-required-group-membership`: Remove this group from the list of required group memberships.
  * `--repositories`: (*Default*: `[]`) An optional list of repositories to cache images from.
 If not provided, Spinnaker will attempt to read accessible repositories from the registries _catalog endpoint
  * `--required-group-membership`: A user must be a member of at least one specified group in order to make changes to this account's cloud resources.
+ * `--sort-tags-by-date`: Sort tags by creation date.
+ * `--track-digests`: Track digest changes.
+This is not recommended as it consumes a high QPM, and most registries are flaky.
  * `--username`: Your docker registry username